pingcap/docs-tidb-operator/en/backup-restore-faq.md

 error="min resolved ts not enabled"
 ```

 The backup failed because the PD configuration `min-resolved-ts-persistence-interval` is set to 0, which means that the globally consistent min-resolved-ts service of PD is disabled.
 The EBS volume snapshot requires this service to obtain the globally consistent timestamp of the cluster.
-You can check this configuration using either of the following ways:
+You can check this configuration using either the SQL statement or pd-ctl:

-1. Check the PD configuration `min-resolved-ts-persistence-interval` using the following SQL statement:
+- Check the PD configuration `min-resolved-ts-persistence-interval` using the SQL statement:

     ```sql
     SHOW CONFIG WHERE type='pd' AND name LIKE '%min-resolved%'